Employee Experience

 Layoffs are complicated, and these decisions heavily impact people's lives.
 Ultimately, they occur because a company has failed to address its position in the current market conditions - which is no simple task.

-Difficult times are when the most focus should be on the employee experience, both those who stay and those who leave.
-During layoffs, three things happen that impact the company, employee morale drops, trust in leadership waivers, and everyone is wondering if they will be affected if a second round occurs.
+During layoffs, three things happen that impact the company: employee morale drops, trust in leadership waivers, and everyone wonders if they will be affected if a second round occurs.

 Better.com is an example of how not to do layoffs.
 CEO Vishal Garg admitted, “We made $250 million last year, and you know what, we probably pissed away $200 million.”
 Garg is criticized for his arrogant leadership style and careless handling of the layoffs.